 Check the appropriate box for the LAR providing consent for research purposes.

+For Pennsylvania: Remove this section if not applicable

 A court appointed guardian.
 The document should be provided or verified in EPIC.

 A Health Care Durable Power of Attorney.
 The document should be provided or verified in EPIC.